demaconsulting/DotnetToolWrapper/README.md

 # About

-This project generates a .NET 6.0 console application suitable for use in Dotnet Tool packages to wrap a native application.
+This project generates a .NET 6.0 console application suitable for use in [Dotnet Tool](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools) packages which wrap native applications.

 # Usage